 A long list of ideas to materialize and goals left to accomplish remain.
 How long this avenue stands as a vital cog in a race whose path is unknown, I don’t know.
 Maybe five months, maybe another five years.
-My own paranoia and Drake’s picture of life from a different pedestal of reality becoming better than his wildest fantasies don’t exactly align.
+My own paranoia and Drake’s altered pedestal of reality don’t exactly align.

-Hopefully, when looking back five years from now, however, the same will not be said about these words.
+Hopefully, when looking back five years from now, however, the same won’t be said about these words.